fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-8.md

 When it comes to types, you’ll often either need to propagate constraints, or intersect your types with `{}`.

-For more information, you can [see the change that introduced this](https://github.com/microsoft/TypeScript/pull/49119) along with [the specific discussion issue regarding how unconstrained generics now work](https://github.com/microsoft/TypeScript/issues/49489).
+For more information, you can [see the change that introduced this ↗](https://github.com/microsoft/TypeScript/pull/49119) along with [the specific discussion issue regarding how unconstrained generics now work ↗](https://github.com/microsoft/TypeScript/issues/49489).

 ### Decorators are placed on `modifiers` on TypeScript’s Syntax Trees {#decorators-are-placed-on-modifiers-on-typescripts-syntax-trees}